Infrastructure security in AWS Account Management - AWS Account Management

 Infrastructure security in AWS Account Management

-Additionally, requests must be signed using an access key ID and a secret access key that is associated with an IAM principal.
-You can also use the AWS Security Token Service (AWS STS) to generate temporary security credentials to sign requests.
+Additionally, requests must be signed by using an access key ID and a secret access key that is associated with an IAM principal.
+Or you can use the AWS Security Token Service (AWS STS) to generate temporary security credentials to sign requests.